 In addition to these measurable ambitions, I have some “soft” objectives that are harder to declare as “objective, met”.
 This includes vague aims like “be kinder” and “relax more”.
 Many of these softer aims will be a side effect of the measurable objectives.
 But the idea of writing them down as their own objective is so that I always remember to work on those traits.

 And speaking of traits!
 One of the things I will be doing this year is an audit of my character strengths.
 I will be using a research-based book called “Character Strengths and Virtues: A Handbook and Classification” as my guide.
-The book outlines 24 identified character strengths that exist in all of us, and discusses the different ways they manifest themselves.
-My aim will be to determine which of these traits I need to work on, but also to determine what strengths I might have that I am not even aware of.
+The book outlines 24 identified character strengths that exist in all of us and discusses the different ways they manifest themselves.
+I aim to determine which of these traits I need to work on, but also to determine what strengths I might have that I am not even aware of.

 I am quite excited about this New Year’s goal.
 I feel that I have already grown stronger and more confident over the past decade as I’ve grown more and more accustomed to living a relatively solitary life, and have learned how to live with the grief of widowhood.
 And now that my PhD is done and dusted, I am finally in a place where I can concentrate on my whole being again, without the stress of my studies.